This report looks at the issues of self-deleting content and privacy via the following sections:

 As Ben Zimmer notes in the Wall Street Journal, it has become possible to limit the amount of time the data exists via applications such as Snapchat, Mirage, and Frankly.
 Ben argues that the interest in data time limits through Snapchat and its rival “ephemeral messaging” environments has shown the reemergence of the concept of ephemerality.

-Text messages, images, and videos are all removed from the web soon after sharing with another party.
+Text messages, images, and videos are all removed from the Web soon after sharing with another party.
 Just as special agents might be instructed to “burn after reading” a top-secret document they have been sent, these apps burn your communication automatically as soon as it has been “used.”
 As Ben notes, “Communication can be kept secret if no electronic data trail is left behind.”

-The so-called ephemeral communications that go through Snapchat can last for 10 seconds or even less.
+The so-called temporary communications that go through Snapchat can last for 10 seconds or even less.
 The concept of ephemerality used to be a bit more long-lived: its root word, the Latin ephemerus, was used in medieval medicine to denote a 24-hour fever, called a febris ephemera.

 Ephemerality was then applied to animals that lived (at least in their mature forms) for extraordinarily brief periods, such as the adult phase of mayflies.
 Similarly, the term ephemeral was attached to certain plants and streams.